 Generally speaking, basic authentication is less secure than JWT.
 Use it only if it is impossible to use two-step authentication.
 For example, this would be used when a third-party application has a simple webhook that sends a payload to the API.

 Basic authentication, select

-Only APIs created in Integrator using listener can be configured to be authenticated with the basic auth.
-All internal Integrator's APIs require JWT authentication.
+Only APIs created in the Etlworks Integrator using Listener can be configured to be authenticated with the basic authentication.
+All internal Etlworks Integrator's APIs require JWT authentication.